 Click Continue to move to the Clergy Tax-Free Income Worksheet.
 (Note that this is a shortcut to the worksheet under the Schedule SE menu.
 Once it has been created, the Clergy Tax-Free Income Worksheet is subsequently accessed via the Schedule SE menu.)

-Complete the Clergy Tax-Free Income Worksheet
+Completing the Clergy Tax-Free Income Worksheet

 The Clergy Tax-Free Income Worksheet is under the Schedule SE menu.
 (This is Worksheet 1 in Publication 517, "Figuring the Percentage of Tax-Free Income".)
 Its purpose is to help determine the minister's taxable ministerial income, their allowable deductions, and their net self-employment income.